-Final graduation honors are based upon the final grade point average (GPA) at the time the degree is issued.
+Official graduation honors are based upon the final grade point average (GPA) of the final semester the degree is conferred.

 Public recognition honors (honors that appear in the commencement program) are based upon the cumulative GPA of the semester preceding the graduation ceremony.